browserstack/browserstack-fastlane-plugin/README.md

 ## Documentation

-Refer [App Automate](https://www.browserstack.com/app-automate/appium/fastlane) and [App Live](https://www.browserstack.com/app-live/fastlane) for more info on using this plugin.
+Refer [App Automate](https://www.browserstack.com/app-automate/appium/fastlane) and [App Live](https://www.browserstack.com/app-live/fastlane) for more information on using this plugin.

 ## Example